Xabaril/JWTSimpleServer/README.md

 # JWTSimpleServer
 A light-weight, dynamic jwt server for ASP.NET Core 2.0

-## What is it?
+## What is the motivation behind it?

-Prompted by the need for an easy-to-use JWT Server in ASP.NET Core 2.0 without a lot ceremony configuration and easily extendable and also a way to renewed access token throught refresh tokens.
+JWT Simple server arises from the need of having an ease-to-use JWT server in ASP.NET, avoiding the user all the ceremony configuration and providing additional features.

+## What JWT Simple Server offers?

+* Easy to use JWT Server, configured with a few lines of code.
+* Flexible and customizable.
+You can provide your own authentication and store mechanisms.
+* Implements middleware that exposes the token endpoint so you don't have to create and mantain your own.
+* Provides refresh tokens feature with several store implementations (InMemory, Entity Framework, Redis, Message Pack).
+* Provides a typescript library that will allow you to interact with JWT Server easily.
+This library offers a JWT Client to request and refresh access tokens and a refresh token automatic renewal service.

 ## Getting Started